Supported Formats

 Generic Repository

-Cloudsmith provides public & private repositories for Generic files
+Cloudsmith provides public & private repositories for Generic files.

 Cloudsmith supports Generic files, a flexible format for managing any file or binary that relies on specific file paths rather than semantic versioning.